The following professionals lent their expertise to this article:

 Scholarships and Grants for Healthcare Administration Students

 While the most popular source of college funding is student loans, the problem is they have to be paid back – with interest.
 And paying off a student loan can take more years than you spend in the degree program itself.
-That’s why scholarships and grants are so attractive, as they’re essentially free money.
-Scholarships and grant programs are sponsored by colleges and universities, government agencies, nonprofits, private companies, and individuals, as well as religious, civic, and special interest groups.
-Here’s a detailed look at some of the best sources of scholarships and grants currently available for healthcare administration degree seekers.

 School-based Scholarships in Healthcare Administration

-Below are two examples of colleges that feature substantial scholarship opportunities exclusively for their healthcare admin students:
+Below are examples of two colleges that feature substantial scholarship opportunities exclusively for their healthcare admin students:

 Healthcare Administration Scholarship Spotlight: University of Utah

-The Master of Healthcare Administration program offered by the University of Utah’s David Eccles School of Business is a two-year, full-time degree program available on the school’s main campus in Salt Lake City.
-To help fund their studies, the university sponsors a range of scholarship awards open to its MHA students, including several available only to MHA students.
+To help fund their studies, the university sponsors a range of scholarship awards open to its MHA students, including several available exclusively to MHA students.
 These include, among others, the MHA Program Scholarships described below.
-Award amounts and eligibility requirements vary by specific scholarship.
-Details on the awards available to University of Utah MHA students can be found on the program’s Scholarships and Tuition Assistance webpage.

 MHA Program Scholarships